zhiyand/state/README.md

 $order->teleport("shipped"); // machine set to 'shipped' state
 ```

-Note that the `teleport()` method does nothing but set the machine state.
+Note that the `teleport()` method does nothing but setting the machine state.
 None
 of the transition listeners will be called since no transition is performed.
 What happened here is a _teleport_! :P